Azure/iotedgedev/README.md

 # Azure IoT Edge Dev Tool

 The Azure IoT Edge Dev Tool **greatly simplifies** your Azure IoT Edge development process.
-It has everything you need to get started and helps with your day-to-day Edge development.
+It has everything you need to get started and helps with your day-to-day IoT Edge development.

 You will be able to do all of the following with simple one line commands.